gitlab-az1/buffer/README.md

 # Polymorphic Buffer

 This module provides interfaces and methods for working with polymorphic buffers in TypeScript.
-Polymorphic buffers are versatile data structures that can be initialized from various sources, such as strings, byte arrays, or existing buffers.
+Polymorphic buffers are versatile data structures that works both in `Node.JS` and `browser` environments and can be initialized from various sources, such as strings, byte arrays, or existing buffers.

 ## Installation